ben-starnaud/DJA/README.md

-# DJA - DJ Finder App
+# DJA - Our DJ Finder App

 Welcome to DJA, a SwiftUI-based application designed to help users find DJs based on their location, genre preferences, experience level, and availability.
 This app provides a seamless and user-friendly interface to search for DJs and view their profiles and availability.